Pactor/LOUnixScripts/README.md

 Then exit and save with ctrl x

 Every 10 minutes the script will check if servers are up, and if not restart them

+You can check the file /home/lo/servers.log for any errors